-Additionally, Fort Drum would continue to implement the measures outlined in the 2018 JLUS Implementation Plan for all on-going on-base activities.
-For sites off-base, Fort Drum would establish an agreement with the landowner as to what actions can or cannot be performed by the Army on the property.
+Additionally, Fort Drum would continue to implement the measures outlined in the 2018 JLUS Implementation Plan for all on-going on post activities.
+For sites off-post, Fort Drum would establish an agreement with the landowner as to what actions can or cannot be performed by the Army on the property.
 Once training plans are prepared, additional analysis of future land use changes would be required prior to implementation.
 Impacts to land use would be adverse, short-term/temporary, and minor to moderate as no permanent changes to designated land uses would be made.
-Once sites are selected, the tiered NEPA analysis will evaluate and determine the land use impacts and restrictions that might be required.
-It is recommended if parks and recreation areas are used, they avoid being used during peak times (hunting, fishing, and boating seasons).
-Consultation with landowners and appropriate agencies will also be conducted to determine level of impact during the tiered NEPA analysis.
+When sites are selected, the appropriate environmental review would evaluate and determine the land use impacts and restrictions that might be required.
+It is recommended if parks and recreation areas are used, they avoid being used during peak times.
+Consultation with landowners and appropriate agencies would also be conducted to determine the level of impact during the appropriate environmental review.

-Under this Alternative, training exercises would include up to two high-level training exercises up to two times a year on- and off-post.
+Under this Alternative, training exercises would be limited to two high-intensity, up to 14-day training events per year to replicate multi-domain battle on- and off-post.
 On Fort Drum, training would be limited to the designated training areas.
 Off-post locations would be coordinated with the landowners as specified under Alternative 1.
-The same criteria proposed in Alternative 1 would be used to identify possible training sites for Alternative 2.
+The same criteria and mitigation measures proposed in Alternative 1 would be used to identify possible training sites for Alternative 2.
 Because training is temporary, any impacts to land use would also be short-term in nature.
 Impacts to land use would be adverse, short-term and minor as no permanent changes to designated land uses would be made.
-Once sites are selected, the tiered NEPA analysis will evaluate and determine the land use impacts and restrictions that might be required.
-It is recommended if parks and recreation areas are used, they avoid being used during peak times (hunting, fishing, boating seasons).
-Consultation with landowners and appropriate agencies would also be conducted to determine level of impact during the tiered NEPA analysis.
+When sites are selected, the appropriate environmental review would evaluate and determine the land use impacts and restrictions that might be required.
+It is recommended if parks and recreation areas are used, they avoid being used during peak times.
+Consultation with landowners and appropriate agencies would also be conducted to determine level of impact during the environmental review.
+To limit impacts, sites will not be used more than once in any given year and sites will not be selected on Adirondack Forest Preserve Land (wilderness, wild forest, primitive, and canoe area).
+Monitoring of sites would occur to ensure cumulative impacts do not occur.

 Under the No Action Alternative, Fort Drum would continue to operate as they have been and no changes to the amount and duration of training exercises would occur.
 There would be no change to the existing or future land use categories and there would be no affects to land use.
-Impacts would be adverse, short-term, and minor.